 Integrated pricing technology, however, frees up analysts to innovate.
 They then have the space to look for opportunities to improve their sites’ performance and focus on the poor performing sites with high potential.
 This has a big impact on overall network performance.

-There are advanced tools that can further support business performance such as pricing optimization, day-part segmentation to better understand your sites volume behaviours, and sensitivity analysis to understand how your sites’ volumes react to your own or competitor price changes.
+There are advanced tools that can further support business performance by equipping analysts with unique insights into consumer behavior such as day-part segmentation to better understand demand changes throughout the day, and sensitivity analysis to understand how your sites’ volumes react to your own or competitor price changes.

 Price optimization is the mathematical process of determining the most profitable combination of prices for a given volume goal and price constraints.
 There may be multiple price points available for each of your products.
 Optimization occurs when your algorithm derives the optimal price for each product.

-Fuel pricing optimization considers your pricing position, your strategy, your competition, and your market constraints to calculate the potential volume across all of your specific sites.
+Fuel pricing optimization considers your pricing position, your strategy, your competition, and your market constraints to meet your volume goal at maximum profit across all of your sites.
 It can work out the optimal volume and profit combinations.

 Even for the best analyst, calculating the optimal price for their sites manually can take hours or even days.
 Across volatile global markets, speed of execution is absolutely critical to winning additional volume and margin.
-Kalibrate’s fuel optimization and pricing platform can calculate the optimal price for every site in your network in minutes.
+Fuel optimization and pricing platforms, such as Kalibrate’ can calculate the optimal price for every site in your network in minutes.